Zai-hub/password-generator/README.md

 ![results](./assets/results.png)

 ## Features:
-The password generator is unique in that it provides high security passwords with a length between 8 to 128 characters.
-It also provides a password with a lowercase letter, uppercase letter, number and a special character.
+The password generator is unique in that it provides high security passwords with:
+- a length between 8 to 128 characters
+- lowercase letter
+- uppercase letter
+- number
+- special character.

 ## Links
 [Github reposatory](https://github.com/Zai-hub/password-generator)